metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 ..
 Activities that must take place, or any conditions that must be true, before the Use Case can be started.

+The following datasets must be available to the producer:

 * Bias adjusted time series from EURO-COREX (CMIP5 og CMIP6).
 * Calculated climate indexes, averages over certain time periods, etc.
 * Gridded historical weather observations.
 * Calculations of averages for fylke, kommune, and other regions.

+The following services should be used to present results:

+* OGC Web Map Service (WMS)
+* A solution for getting data

 Post-conditions
 ---------------